fredrikWHaug/abcresearch/documentation/3-database.md

-LATEST UPDATE: 10/26/25
+LATEST UPDATE: 11/08/25

 # ABCresearch - Database Documentation

-**IMPORTANT NOTE**: The current database implementation using `market_maps` table is a work in progress and will be replaced with a project-centric design.
-The schema below represents the proposed new architecture.
+**IMPLEMENTATION STATUS (Nov 8, 2025)**:
+- ✅ **Phase 1 Complete**: Project creation and storage implemented
+- ✅ `projects` table is now connected to the UI
+- ✅ Users can create projects that persist in the database
+- 🚧 **In Progress**: Linking searches, trials, and papers to projects
+- 📋 **Planned**: Migration from `market_maps` to full project-centric architecture

 ## Database Architecture Overview